neozenith/neozenith.github.io/blog/posts/2019-06-18-Advanced-python-testing.md

 ## Be Kind and Rewind

-Now that I have laid out all of that foundational knowledge, and to be honest it was a truck load that took me months to ramp up to we add these lines:
+Now that I have laid out all of that foundational knowledge — and to be honest it was a truck load that took me months to ramp up to — we add these lines:

 ```bash
 pip install pytest-vcr